Non-Uniform Noise-to-Signal Ratio in the REINFORCE Policy-Gradient Estimator: Nonlinear Systems, Generic Feedback

 Then the following bounds hold:

 \textbf{(i) Mean-parameter gradient.}

 \textbf{(ii) Log-std gradient.}

-where $C$ is a constant. \end{theorem} Theorem~\ref{thm:nonlinear-bound} upper-bounds the variance of the REINFORCE estimator in generic nonlinear systems in terms of the return's fourth moment and the Jacobian of the policy mean.
+where $C$ is a constant depends on the system. \end{theorem} Theorem~\ref{thm:nonlinear-bound} upper-bounds the variance of the REINFORCE estimator in generic nonlinear systems in terms of the return's fourth moment and the Jacobian of the policy mean.
 The bounds are conditioned on the initial state $s_0$, which can be removed by taking expectation \wrt $s_0$.
 This reveals a few important factors:

 \textbf{Policy covariance $\Sigma$.} The mean-parameter gradient variance scales with $\|\Sigma^{-1}\|_2^2\sqrt{(\operatorname{tr}\Sigma)^2 + 2\,\operatorname{tr}(\Sigma^2)}$, which scales as $O(\sigma^{-2})$ when $\Sigma=\sigma^2 I$.
 This agrees with the intuition that smaller exploration noise leads to higher variance.